sebas8822/Landing_drone_RL/README.md

-# Drone-2d-custom-gym-env-for-reinforcement-learning
+# Drone-2D-Custom-Gym-Environment for Reinforcement Learning with Wind Dynamics and a Moving Platform

-This repository contains OpenAI Gym environment designed for teaching RL agents the ability to control a two-dimensional drone.
-To make this easy to use, the environment has been packed into a Python package, which automatically registers the environment in the Gym library when the package is included in the code.
+This repository provides a custom OpenAI Gym environment designed to train reinforcement learning (RL) agents to control a 2D drone.
+The environment includes realistic elements such as wind dynamics and a moving landing platform to increase complexity and challenge.

-As a result, it can be easily used in conjunction with reinforcement learning libraries such as StableBaselines3.
-There is also a sample code for training and evaluating agents in this environment.
+To simplify usage, the environment is packaged as a Python module that automatically registers itself with the Gym library when imported.
+This allows for seamless integration with popular RL frameworks like Stable-Baselines3.

 <p align="center">
   <img src="media/drone_540.gif"/>